mkingsnorth/perspective_plotter_docs/docs/tools.rst

         :alt: Match BG Image

 .. warning::
     This works by updating Blender's |scene resolution| to match the background image.
 All camera borders share this resolution.
-Changing one camera border changes every other camera border in the scene.
+Changing one camera border dimensions changes every other camera border in the scene.

 The Add-On comes with a button that allows you to automatically set the |scene resolution| to a camera's background image or video.